MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 #### 10.10 Deep Core North

-The north deep core room is guarded by a wounded ???
+The north deep core room is guarded by a wounded AGLA Prime.

 - West to [[#10.11 Deep Core West]]
 - South to [[#10.9 Deepest Core]]